SJC Community Garden

 Why does the SJC Garden exist?

 The amount of fresh produce and vegetables produced by a plot can provide a supplementation that would otherwise be predominantly boxed and processed foods for the plot holder’s diet.
-In addition to nutritional benefits, the exercise, new skills, and healthy community involvement has been shown to branch into other urban gardens, such as the BUFA farm.
+In addition to nutritional benefits, the exercise, new skills, and healthy community involvement has been shown to branch into other urban gardens, such as Corn Poppy Produce, Urban Agriarian Alliance, and the BTCF Chicken Co-op.

 Photos courtesy of Aubrey Kimball (header)